Let’s face it. We’ve all done it.

 Why does this happen?
 You love God.
 You have been looking forward to going to church all week.
 The worship was uplifting, the music was inspiring, and the sermon was edifying.
 But, somehow, you missed it all.

 As the worship flowed, you were fault-finding.
 As the musical praise was rendered, you thoughtlessly mouthed the words.
 As the sermon was preached, you were daydreaming.
 You share Jacob’s sad post-Bethel testimony: “Surely the Lord is in this place, and I did not know it.”
-(Gen. 28:16) What happened?
+(Genesis 28:16)

 One of the reasons why we “miss” some of the worship services we are in is because we start preparing ourselves way too late.